What is Brazing? – its Diagram, Types, & How it Works

 After that, in a procedure called wetting, it pours over the base metal and cools to fuse the work parts together.
 The ability to combine metals—either the same or different—with significant strength is one of brazing’s main benefits.

-Brazing parts is crucial for achieving high-quality joints, requiring clean, free-of-oxides base metal surfaces.
+Brazing parts is crucial for achieving high-quality joints, requiring clean, oxide-free base metal surfaces.
 Joint clearances of 0.03 to 0.08 mm are recommended for optimal capillary action and joint strength.
 Cleanliness of brazing surfaces is essential for proper wetting, as contamination can cause poor flow.

 Diagram